slater0013/horizon_telegraf_influxdb_powercli/README.md

 - stats_ESXI : For each ESXi server in the vCenter, get CPU/RAM Usage, Connection Status and vSAN statistics.
 - stats_Inventory : For each Horizon Pool, get Pool names, Golden VM name, snapshot and ActiveDirectory OU Path
 - stats_GPU : For each ESXi server in the vCenter, get Memory/GPU Usage and temperature
+- disable_Pools : A script to run at night to disable InstantClone Pools
+- enable_Pools : A script to run in the morning to enable InstantClone Pools

 ## Grafana folder